 McNamara pumped a shell into his Stakeout and blew a hole into the chest of an undead Secret Service Agent just as it appeared from the teleporter.
-He pumped another shell, pointing the weapon at a zombie crawling with its arms on the ground, its legs blown off and its face frost-bitten by the Winter's Howl from the previous encounter.
+He pumped another shell, pointing the weapon at a zombie crawling with its arms on the ground, its legs blown off and its face frost-bitten by Nixon's weapon from the previous encounter.

 One by one, the undead fell, and McNamara came to the realization he was near empty on shells, and he held no more on his person.
 He made the final blast count, sending it through the brain of a female reception worker, her ribs exposed through her dress.
 Another zombie began to materialize through the blinding red light of the teleporter, as the doors closed and the light dimmed.
 Kennedy had locked down the system once again, but the half formed zombie materialized with only its legs, torso, and disjointed arms coming through.
 The arms fell to the ground spurting blood, and the torso atop the limping legs moved on its own for a moment, before going limp and toppling to the hard floor.
 The chaos finally came to a close and the volume lowered to only the sound of whirring computer screens and the buzz of lights hanging from the ceiling.

 His weapon now empty, McNamara tossed the shotgun aside, calming his breathing and approaching the president.

 “What is our next move, Mr. President?”

 “We enter the panic room, and make a call to Johnson and the White House.
 There is one slight hitch, Bob.
 Seeing as we are under DEFCON 1, there is no way in.
 The room is under lockdown from the inside, and the only way in is through the experimental matter transference device.”

 “So we wait for those freaks to calm down, and we re-open the device, and walk through-”